 Trade and other payables are unsecured, non-interest bearing and settled based on agreed payment terms.

-Loan payables bear interest at rates ranging from 9.50% to 15.0% (2022: 4.28% to 6.00%) per annum.
+Loan payables to customers of the secured lending business bear interest at rates ranging from 5.0% to 8.0% (2023: 9.5% to 15.0%) per annum and are secured by way of debenture over properties.